 Here’s an endive recipe for Lemony Seared Endives.

 That next food that begins with E on the list, Escarole is closely related to endive and is actually from the same family.
-That taste is slightly less bitter though.
+(See the post Escarole vs. Endive to learn more) That taste is slightly less bitter though.

 Benefits of Escarole